Axiom Industries

 The Marrow Ledger

-The Marrow Ledger emerged from the collapse of Old Harbor's informal debt-forgiveness networks following LAZARUS PHARMACEUTICALS' hostile absorption of three community clinics in the Shelf district roughly eleven years ago.
-When those clinics shuttered and their patient records were either monetized or destroyed, a loose coalition of displaced medtechs, decommissioned HELIX BIOSYSTEMS contract nurses, and Shelf-born neural augmentation technicians began maintaining handwritten ledgers — physical, paper, ink — tracking who owed care to whom, who had skills to offer, and who was in desperate need.
-The name came from the ledgers themselves: thin, bone-pale notebooks that circulated through the Shelf and eventually down into Substation Null and the Laceworks.
+The Marrow Ledger emerged from the collapse of Old Harbor's informal debt-forgiveness networks following LAZARUS PHARMACEUTICALS' hostile absorption of three community clinics in the the Gray Zone district roughly eleven years ago.
+When those clinics shuttered and their patient records were either monetized or destroyed, a loose coalition of displaced medtechs, decommissioned HELIX BIOSYSTEMS contract nurses, and the Gray Zone-born neural augmentation technicians began maintaining handwritten ledgers — physical, paper, ink — tracking who owed care to whom, who had skills to offer, and who was in desperate need.
+The name came from the ledgers themselves: thin, bone-pale notebooks that circulated through the Gray Zone and eventually down into Substation Null and the Laceworks.
 The paper was a deliberate insult to a world where everything was logged, surveilled, and sold.
 What could not be digitized could not be seized.

 Today the Marrow Ledger operates as one of the most sophisticated mutual aid infrastructures in the megacity corridor, with nodes embedded in the Laceworks, Substation Null, Old Harbor's remaining unincorporated residential blocks, and a cautious but growing presence in the Circuit's undermarket stalls.
 They coordinate the distribution of off-patent pharmaceuticals sourced through grey channels, operate three unlicensed medical suites staffed by rotating volunteer practitioners, and run a skills-matching system called the Reciprocal Draw — a non-digital, courier-mediated process by which residents register needs and capabilities anonymously.
 They are not a hospital, not a union, and not a resistance cell, though they have been mistaken for all three.